is a 1988 action/Western

 Billy: He'll come back.
 Doc likes me.

-Doc: I don't like him.
+Doc: I can't stand him.

 - The Gunslinger: Billy, though notable for using treachery rather than a fast draw to get the drop on opponents.